-Walmart, which has been offering Even to its workforce since 2017, recently released a research study analyzing the business impact of providing earned wage access to more than 260,000 newly-hired associates across the US.
-Their findings suggest that earned wage access is most effective — both in terms of employee retention and financial wellness — when associates actually use the budgeting, planning, and savings tools that are part of Even’s holistic and responsible approach to earned wage access.
+Walmart, which has been offering Even to its workforce since 2017, recently released a research study analyzing the business impact of providing earned wage access (also known as EWA or on-demand pay) to more than 260,000 newly-hired associates across the US.
+Their findings suggest that earned wage access is most effective — both in terms of employee retention and financial wellness — when associates actually use the budgeting, planning, and savings tools that are part of Even’s holistic, employer-sponsored approach to earned wage access.
 Offering on-demand pay alone was not enough.

-Walmart’s study revealed an important finding for any HR, or benefits or payroll leader who is considering earned wage access as a benefit: To maximize the positive impact on workforce financial health and retention, on-demand pay must be used alongside features designed to build financial stability.
+Walmart’s study revealed an important finding for any HR, benefits, or payroll leader who is considering earned wage access as a benefit: To maximize the positive impact on workforce financial health and retention, on-demand pay must be used alongside features designed to build financial stability.

 Here are the study’s key takeaways: